 The health plan reported services for third party vendors; iCare Health Solutions, Beacon Health Strategies, Dermatology Network Solutions, Doctors Professional Services, Health Network One, Orthopedix Network Solutions, and Podicare based on a per-member per-month (PMPM) arrangement.
 A certification statement was submitted to support the vendor's actual claim payments incurred for services performed for the Medical Loss Ratio (MLR) reporting period.
-An adjustment was proposed to remove the administrative and profit components of the PMPM amount from incurred claims.
+An adjustment was proposed to remove the administrative and profit components of the PMPM amount for all vendors with the exception of Beacon; which was adjusted to reflect the actual claims paid.
+This net proposed adjustment increases the incurred claims amount.
 The incurred claims and third party reporting requirements are addressed in the Medicaid Managed Care Final Rule 42 CFR § 438.8(e)(2) and Center for Medicaid & CHIP Services Informational Bulletin: MLR Requirements Related to Third Party Vendors dated May 15, 2019.

 Proposed Adjustment

 Line # Line Description Amount

-1.1 Incurred Claims (\$2,549,243)
+1.1 Incurred Claims \$2,897,434